-Bayh-Dole requires federal agencies to require organizational contractors to allow inventors working in projects at small businesses and nonprofits supported at least in part by federal funding to retain title to their inventions, provided they timely disclose their inventions and elect to retain title.
-These inventions become inventor subject inventions.
+Bayh-Dole requires federal agencies to require research hosts to take a positive action that allows inventors working in projects at small businesses and nonprofits supported at least in part by federal funding to continue to own their inventions, provided they timely disclose their inventions and elect to retain title.
+These inventions are inventor subject inventions.

-If an inventor’s actions create a claim to equitable ownership by a research host, an inventor must assign his or her entire right, title, and interest to the inventor subject invention to the business or nonprofit contractor, and the invention becomes subject to the business or nonprofit patent rights clause in the federal funding agreement.
+If an inventor’s actions with regard to the research host prior to and independent of federal funding permit the research host to claim equitable ownership, an inventor must assign his or her entire right, title, and interest to the inventor subject invention to the business or nonprofit contractor, and the invention becomes subject to the full business or nonprofit patent rights clause in the federal funding agreement.

-If, however, the employing organization makes the assignment of inventions a condition of participation in the federally funded project or the use of resources committed to that project and the like, such an agreement is preempted by the (f)(2) written agreement requirement.
+If, however, the employing organization attempts to make the assignment of inventions a condition of participation in the federally funded project or the use of resources committed to that project and the like, such an agreement is preempted by the (f)(2) written agreement requirement.